Medicare Agent Farmingdale NY

 Medicare is divided into several parts, each covering specific healthcare services:

-Part A (Hospital Insurance): Covers inpatient hospital care, skilled nursing facility care, hospice care, and some home health care services.
 Part B (Medical Insurance): Covers doctor’s services, outpatient care, preventive services, durable medical equipment (DME), and some home health care services.

 Part C (Medicare Advantage): These are private health plans (like HMOs and PPOs) approved by Medicare.
 They provide all Part A and Part B benefits and often include prescription drug coverage (Part D).